JuliaLang/www_old.julialang.org/blog/_posts/2017-02-05-offset-arrays.md

 ---
 layout: post
-title:  "Now we know where we've been: custom array indices in Julia"
+title:  "Knowing where you are: custom array indices in Julia"
 author: <a href="http://holylab.wustl.edu">Tim Holy</a>
 ---